 Swedish brands like monki sell a very inclusive image of their fashion but if you enter a store, you’ll only see white woman buying these clothes.
 Many of the ads depicting non-white people actually cater to a white audience because every detail of how the advertisement is set up says “WHITE”, except for the model’s skin color.
 I get the impression that a positive attitude towards immigration and multiculturalism is socially desirable and fits into a progressive and open-minded self-image.
 However, subtle and oftentimes unconscious prejudice and fears perpetuate othering, exclusion, and skepticism towards outsiders.
 This leads for instance to the so-called white flight, a term coined in the US to describe the social phenomenon of white people moving from their neighborhood as soon as the percentage of non-white immigrants crosses a certain threshold.
 In Sweden, this threshold is a mere 3-4%.
-My image of Sweden contains a society that shows an amazing openness and progressiveness in certain areas (e.g. LGBTQ issues), but is very restrictive in many other ways, and if you don't subscribe to the norms and rules, you'll face a lot of struggle to carve out your own existence.
+The Sweden I have gotten to know during the past five years still amazes and impresses me with its openness and progressiveness in certain areas (e.g. LGBTQ issues), but is very restrictive in many others, and if you don't subscribe to the norms and rules, you'll face a lot of struggle to carve out your own existence.
 That applies to both Swedes and non-Swedes but being a non-white immigrant with a very different cultural and social background just adds a myriad of additional challenges to this.

 Between hope and hypocrisy